-The following seven World Café design principles are an integrated set of ideas and practices that form the basis of the pattern embodied in the World Café process.
+The following seven World Café design principles are an integrated set of ideas and practices that form the basis of the pattern embodied in the World Café process (see also the Wiser Together guiding principles for more about the World Cafe’s DNA)

 1) Set the Context